 Ms. Weiqin Qiu and Kingsoft Digital, the shareholders of Zhuhai Kingsoft Cloud, entered into an exclusive purchase option agreement with Beijing Kingsoft Cloud and Zhuhai Kingsoft Cloud on June 20, 2014, which was later amended and supplemented on November 29, 2019.
 Under the exclusive purchase option agreement, Ms. Weiqin Qiu granted Beijing Kingsoft Cloud or its designee an option to purchase her equity interest in Zhuhai Kingsoft Cloud at a price equal to the higher of the amount of the loan provided to Ms. Weiqin, and the minimum amount of consideration permitted by PRC law, and Kingsoft Digital granted Beijing Kingsoft Cloud or its designee an option to purchase its equity interest in Zhuhai Kingsoft Cloud at a price equal to the higher of RMB1 and the minimum amount of consideration permitted by PRC law.
 Ms. Weiqin Qiu and Kingsoft Digital also granted Beijing Kingsoft Cloud or its designee an option to purchase all or a portion of the assets of Zhuhai Kingsoft Cloud for the minimum amount of consideration permitted by PRC law.
-Ms. Weiqin Qiu and Kingsoft Cloud for the minimum amount of consideration permitted by PRC law.
-Ms. Weiqin Qiu and Kingsoft Cloud for the minimum amount of consideration permitted by PRC law.
-Ms. Weiqin Qiu and Kingsoft Cloud for the minimum amount of consideration permitted by PRC law.
-Ms. Weiqin Qiu and Kingsoft Cloud for the minimum amount of consideration permitted by PRC law.
-Ms. Weiqin Qiu and Kingsoft Cloud for the minimum amount of consideration permitted by PRC law.
-Ms. Weiqin Qiu and Kingsoft Cloud for the minimum amount of consideration permitted by PRC law.
-Ms. Weiqin Qiu and Kingsoft Cloud for the minimum amount of consideration permitted by PRC law.
-Ms. Weiqin Qiu and Kingsoft Cloud without the prior written consent of Beijing Kingsoft Cloud.
+Ms. Weiqin Qiu and Kingsoft Digital also agreed not to transfer or mortgage any equity interest in or dispose of or cause the management to dispose of any material assets of Zhuhai Kingsoft Cloud without the prior written consent of Beijing Kingsoft Cloud.
 The exclusive purchase option agreement shall remain in effect until all of the equity interests in Zhuhai Kingsoft Cloud have been acquired by Beijing Kingsoft Cloud or its designee.